 The Direct Aid Program

-The Australia Africa Community Grants Scheme (AACGS) is administered by AusAID and supports community-based activities across Africa valued between A$30,000 and A$75,000.
-Funding is open to non-government organisations for projects that promote sustainable economic and social development.
+The Australia Africa Community Grants Scheme (AACGS) is administered by the Australian Government and has supported community-based activities across Africa.
+Grants have been provided to non-government organisations for projects that promote sustainable economic and social development.
 Proposals are currently not being accepted for AACGS funding.
 Interested organisations should monitor this website for any future funding opportunities.

 Australia Awards Scholarships